Advertisement

 2

-Or Go Full 90
+Or Commit to the Full 90

 3

-Bright Light on Waking
+Bright Light Immediately

 4

-Cold Water Splash
+Cold Water on Your Face

 05 Who Should (and Shouldn't) Nap

-Napping May Help If You:
+Napping Probably Helps If You:

-• Have a long drive ahead
+• Have a long drive coming up (seriously—pull over and nap, it saves lives)

-Napping May Hurt If You:
+Napping Probably Hurts If You:

-Important for Insomniacs
+A Note for Fellow Insomniacs

 06 How to Nap Effectively